ybayle/awesome-deep-learning-music/CONTRIBUTING.md

     - loss (if given in the paper or the code, the loss function, otherwise `No`)
     - layers (if given in the paper or the code, the number of layers, otherwise `No`)
     - dropout (if given in the paper or the code, the loss function, otherwise `No`)
+    - momentum (if given in the paper or the code, the momentum, otherwise `No`)
-    - gpu (if given in the paper or the code, the loss function, otherwise `No`)
+    - gpu (if given in the paper or the code, the type and number of GPUs, otherwise `No`)
-    - metric (if given in the paper or the code, the loss function, otherwise `No`)
+    - metric (if given in the paper or the code, the metric, otherwise `No`)
-    - computationtime (if given in the paper or the code, the loss function, otherwise `No`)
+    - computationtime (if given in the paper or the code, the global computation time and per epoch, otherwise `No`)
     - dimension (if given in the paper or the code, the number of dimension, otherwise `No`)
     - optimizer (if given in the paper or the code, the optimize function, otherwise `No`)
     - input (if given in the paper or the code, the input type, otherwise `No`)